SWEGroup39/GatorChatApp/API_Documentation.md

 ### ➜ Overview of  **GET** Command

-- The **GET** command prints displays messages that have been created with **POST**
+- The **GET** command prints displays messages that have been created with **POST**.
 - Three different versions:
-    - one that uses the "getConversation" function to display all messages between two specified IDs
+    - one that uses the "getConversation" function to display all messages between the specified sender and receiver IDs
-    - one that uses the "getAllMessages" function to display all messages in the database
+    - one that uses the "getAllMessages" function to display all messages in the database (for testing purposes only)
     - one that uses the "searchMessage" function to display the infomation for the specified message, if it exists in the database

+<a id="DELETE"></a>

+### ➜ Overview of  **DELETE** Command

+- The **DELETE** command deletes messages from the database.
+- Three different versions:
+    - one that uses the "deleteMessage" function to delete all messages between the specified sender and receiver IDs
+    - one that uses the "deleteSpecificMessage" function to delete a specified messaged between a sender and receiver, if it exists in the database
+    - one that uses the "deleteTable" function to delete all messages in the database (for testing purposes only).